 Resin Countertops and Surface Coatings

-New technologies are enabling development of sustainable architectural surfaces and countertops made from a composite blend of epoxies, recycled glass, and other commonly discarded post-consumer materials.
+New technologies are enabling the development of sustainable architectural surfaces and countertops made from a composite blend of epoxies, recycled glass, and other commonly discarded post-consumer materials.
 Using this technology, surfaces and countertops can be composed of up to 90 percent recycled materials and help builders attain LEED credits for their construction products.

 Epoxy Resin for Painting

-Known as powder coatings, epoxy paint is found on many household goods like dryers, washers, stoves and similar white goods.
+Known as powder coatings, epoxy paint is found on many household goods like dryers, washers, stoves, and similar white goods.
 Typically, this type of paint is used in more commercial settings.
 With a water clean-up and tough, protective coating, epoxy paint is an excellent option for appliances.
-Likewise, cast iron, cast aluminium and cast steel are also other metals which work well with this painting application.
+Likewise, cast iron, cast aluminum, and cast steel are also other metals that work well with this painting application.

 Difference Between Epoxy Paint and Epoxy Coating

-The first misnomer that we want to address is that an epoxy coating is not paint.
+The first misnomer that we want to address is that an epoxy coating does not paint.
 Garage floor paint is a latex acrylic product.
 Many of the well-known paint manufactures do offer paint with a small amount of epoxy in the mix and refer to them as 1-Part epoxy paint.
 This allows for better adhesion and durability than standard acrylic paint, but it is not an epoxy product.

-The term “epoxy paint” came about when epoxy manufactures took notice of the terminology that people were using when searching for epoxy coatings.
+The term “epoxy paint” came about when epoxy manufacturers took notice of the terminology that people were using when searching for epoxy coatings.
 The DIY public was intermixing the term “paint” with “coating”.
-So a marketing decision was made and many well known DIY epoxy flooring manufacturers that you see in home improvement centers decided to brand their products as “epoxy paint” since that is what consumers seemed to be calling it.
+So a marketing decision was made and many well-known DIY epoxy flooring manufacturers that you see in home improvement centers decided to brand their products as “epoxy paint” since that is what consumers seemed to be calling it.

 As a result, it has only made things more confusing for the consumer.
 That when you see something advertised as epoxy paint for your garage, it could be acrylic paint or it could be an epoxy coating.
-This has led to many people buying a paint for their garage floor when what they thought they were purchasing was an epoxy coating.
+This has led to many people buying paint for their garage floor when what they thought they were purchasing was an epoxy coating.

 Epoxy Resin for Repairs